-We constructed and helped design a beautiful new dental office on scenic Highway 84.
+Pearson helped design and complete a beautiful new dental office on scenic Highway 84.

 Creekwood Dental – Waco, Texas

-We were awarded the contract and partnered with architect Jane Kittner to design and build a that could truly be called a work of art.
-The plot of land is located on the banks of creek channel, so the goal was preserving and capturing lovely views of the waterway and surrounding wooded areas.
-In the spirit of this natural conservation, the facility was also constructed utilizing many green building techniques.
-It has a double roof deck with air space roof system with “Cool Roof” shingles, spray foam insulation under floor, walls, and roof, clerestory windows for natural lighting, low VOC paints, high efficiency HVAC systems with photocatalytic filter systems, high efficiency lighting, and dual flush water closets for water conservation.
-This building is also set up so that all nonessential electrical powered items and water supply to the building is shut off each evening and on weekends for further conservation measures.
-All rainwater is captured from the roof drainage system and is stored in an on-site storage tank.
-Water is then recycled for landscaping and lawn irrigation purposes.
+Pearson partnered with architect Jane Kittner to design and build a structure that could genuinely be called a work of art.
+The plot of land located on the creek channel’s banks preserves and captures scenic views of the waterway and surrounding wooded areas.
+In the spirit of this natural conservation, construction of the facility utilized many green building techniques.
+The building features a double roof deck with an air space roof system with “Cool Roof” shingles and spray-foam insulation under the floors, walls, and roof.
+Clerestory windows provide natural lighting.
+Pearson used low VOC paints, high-efficiency HVAC systems with photocatalytic filter systems, high-efficiency lighting, and dual flush water closets for water conservation.
+This building’s nonessential electrical powered items and water supply shut off each evening and on weekends for further conservation measures.
+All rainwater is captured from the roof drainage system and stored in an on-site storage tank and recycled for landscaping and lawn irrigation purposes.

-Because of the geographic area, the property contains a strong slope, presenting several challenges for our team.
-Since the building was to be located in the center of the plot, with landscaping leading downhill to the creek, little room was left for crews to get equipment in and out, to work and for vehicle parking during construction.
-In addition, the architect chose a split-level design for the sloping site, meaning all exterior construction was completed with unusual ground conditions, requiring special equipment for safe access to these areas.
+The property contains a sharp slope, presenting several challenges for the construction team.
+The building’s location in the center of the plot included landscaping leading downhill to the creek.
+There was little room for crews to get equipment in and out, to work, and for vehicle parking during construction.
+The architect chose a split-level design for the sloping site, meaning all exterior assembly was completed with unusual ground conditions, requiring specialized equipment for safe access.
 The foundation is a combination of slab on grade and wood floor trusses.
-Standard wood frame construction was used with brick/stone veneer, EIFS, and shingle roofing.
-Interior finishes consist of sheetrock walls that are painted or covered with vinyl wall coverings.
+The building has standard wood frame construction with brick/stone veneer, EIFS, shingle roofing, painted drywall, and vinyl wall coverings.

-The goal of providing a relaxing, luxury atmosphere for patients was achieved.
-Floors are carpet, seamless vinyl flooring, or ceramic tile, and millwork is stained with granite tops and large plate glass windows offer stunning views of the creek area.
-Because of this, Dr. Miller even decided to change her practice’s name from Miller Dental to Creekwood Dental.
-The facility has expanded resources to meet patients’ needs, with ten dental operatory chairs installed with provisions for two additional chairs, labs, workrooms, waiting room, toilets, and offices.
+The structure provides a relaxing, luxurious atmosphere for patients.
+The floors consist of carpet, seamless vinyl, and ceramic tile.
+The building also features stained millwork with granite tops, and large plate glass windows offer stunning views of the creek area.
+Dr. Miller even decided to change her practice’s name from Miller Dental to Creekwood Dental due to the aesthetic quality of the building.
+The facility has expanded resources to meet patients’ needs, with ten dental operatory chairs, labs, workrooms, waiting rooms, restrooms, and offices.

-All work done on behalf of Creekwood Dental was completed on-schedule and in-budget.
+All work done on behalf of Creekwood Dental completed on-schedule and in-budget.